kevinyu2/CRE-Chaining-v2/README.md

 #### ```get_alignment_scores.py```

 Use ```split_fasta``` to split up the fasta files containing TEST and TEST-RAND.
-The number of files depends on the speed you need and the number of cores you have available (I split each into 50).
+The number of files depends on the speed you need and the number of cores you have available (we split each into 50).
 Then, run ```gen_align_scores.sh``` to launch the program for each file.
-Once the alignment is finished, concatenate all the files into one file:
+Once the alignment is finished, concatenate all the files into one file with this command:

 ```for file in align_temp; do cat $file >> align_scores.tsv; done;```